 After my divorce, I needed advice, strategies, and moral support to get through the relationship mess that I was living in.
-I needed to move on, but was wanting divorce support for me — “someone not young, but not quite old” from someone like me — a woman of a certain age.
+I needed to move on but felt I needed divorce advice and support to get there—someone not young but not quite old, from someone like me: a woman of a certain age.

 Why is it that no books existed for the middle-aged woman experiencing un-engagement, separation, or divorce?
 Do writers think that women like us will just muddle through it and move on without any support?

 True, middle-aged women are strong, resilient, and feisty, but, as in many other areas of our personal and professional lives, we are often ignored.
 I had enough.
 So I decided to write my own story full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
 These women have survived divorce and healed through their divorce recovery, and are now in a better state than they ever imagined they could be.

 How did they do it?
 Here are a few teasers from my book, The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah!

 Since you seem to ache and feel awful from head to toe, seek out as much divorce advice and as many, varied (no matter how weird that they may sound) types of help that you can stand.
 You will know when enough is enough.

 One woman I know sought out a life coach to guide her through this process.
 Be sure that your coach suits your personality and style.
 Check out her training and certification.
 Her life coach, actually, first recommended a 60s “cure” for dealing with the stress of a divorce.
 This unusual strategy involved a field trip to Colorado and a cleansing ritual, but the woman in question declined.
 Instead, she chose something more traditional to focus and to calm her nerves: a therapist.